 The founder of HTTP is Tim Berners-Lee (the guy also considered to be the inventor of the World Wide Web).
 Among other names important to the development of HTTP is also Roy Fielding, who is also the originator of REST architectural style.

 The Hypertext Transfer Protocol is the protocol that applications use to communicate with each other.
 In essence, HTTP is in charge of delegating all of the internet’s media files between clients and servers.
 That includes HTML, images, text files, movies and everything in between.
 And it does this quickly and reliably.

-HTTP is the application protocol and not the transport protocol because it is used for the communication in the application layer.
+HTTP is the application protocol and not the transport protocol because we are using it for the communication in the application layer.
 To jog your memory here is what the Network Stack looks like.

 From this image, you can clearly see the that HTTP is the application protocol and that TCP works on the transport layer.

 Everything on the internet is a resource, and HTTP works with resources.
 That includes files, streams, services and everything else.
 An HTML page is a resource, a youtube video is a resource, your spreadsheet of daily tasks on a web application is a resource… You get the point.

 And how do you differentiate one resource from another?

 By giving them URLs (Uniform resource locators).

-A URL points to the unique location where the resource can be found.
+A URL points to the unique location where the resource is located.

 Every piece of content, every resource lives on some Web server (HTTP server).
 These servers are expecting HTTP requests for those resources.

 But how do you request a resource from a Web server?

 You need an HTTP client of course 🙂

 You are using an HTTP client right now to read this article.
 Web browsers are HTTP clients.
 They communicate with HTTP servers to fetch the resources to your computer.
 Some of the most popular clients are Google’s Chrome, Mozilla’s Firefox, Opera, Apple’s Safari, and unfortunately still the infamous Internet Explorer.

 So what does HTTP message look like?